 - The solar panels on UK schools have an operational lifetime of 25-30 years.
 The financial model assumes all investors are re-paid in full within the first 20 years and as such electricity prices to the schools in subsequent years could be lowered significantly to a point determined by maintenance costs only. - Electricity production for each site is based on PVGIS forecasts (a widely used energy forecasting tool) using industry standard assumptions. - The proportion of solar electricity consumed by each school is based on Solar Options for Schools' analysis of the school's total annual consumption and data collected from the 80-plus school systems currently under management by Solar Options for Schools Ltd in the UK.
 Whilst it is impossible to predict exactly what percentage of the energy generated will be consumed by any given school, across a portfolio of schools accuracy is expected to be within 5 per cent and assumptions are designed to err on the side of caution.
 Should the assumptions be incorrect and consumption be less than forecast, the long-term profits share to the schools will be lower.
-Conversely if schools consume more of the electricity generated, their profit share will be greater: i.e. schools increase their pupil numbers (population demographics indicate an increasing population in the UK) are incentivised to consume as much of the solar electricity as possible by for instance shifting consumption to peak generation times. - The price paid by each school is determined by the online calculator and based on the above assumptions and determined so that the underlying project delivers a 12-year payback to the CBS after all operating costs, fundraising and fund management costs as well as inverter and dismantling reserves.
+Conversely if schools consume more of the electricity generated, their profit share will be greater: i.e. schools increase their pupil numbers (population demographics indicate an increasing population in the UK) are incentivised to consume as much of the solar electricity as possible by for instance shifting consumption to peak generation times. - The price paid by each school is determined by the online calculator and based on the above assumptions and determined so that the underlying project delivers a 13-year payback to the CBS after all operating costs, as well as inverter reserves.
 This should allow sufficient margin of error to ensure investors' returns and repayments are covered. - The system costs of each project including project management, planning, surveys, equipment, installation, testing and commissioning are based on open book costs and the agreed success fees per project.
 Should a project come in below the forecast cost, the benefit passes to the CBS.
 Should a project come in above costs, Solar Options for Schools Ltd is obliged to absorb the costs.
-In the event of multiple projects being installed at the same time, under-costs in some projects may be used to offset overruns in other projects as long as the minimum IRR target is achieved (12-year payback, excluding interest costs). - Retail Price Inflation (RPI), to which all costs and electricity price sales are indexed, is set to 2.7 per cent in the model, which is the UK average over the past 15 years.
+In the event of multiple projects being installed at the same time, under-costs in some projects may be used to offset overruns in other projects as long as the minimum IRR target is achieved (13-year payback, excluding interest costs). - RPI, to which all costs and electricity price sales are indexed, is set to 2.7 per cent in the model, which is the UK average over the past 15 years.
+Negative RPI inflation will not result in a reduction in the electricity price sales.
 In comparison, mains electricity price inflation is assumed to be 4.7 per cent a year and is also based on the average for the past 15 years.
-Electricity prices rose by an average of just over 10 per cent in 2018.
-The average price paid for
+Electricity prices rose by an average of just over 10 per cent in 2019.
+The average price paid for electricity at a school has risen to 13.5p in 2020.
+Although a few schools on older

+Investment opportunity

-Investment opportunity In detail continued...
+In detail continued...